aasanchez/ev-protocols/website/docs/ocpi/06-modules/03-locations/07-data-types.md

 There are Charge Points in the field that do not yet support OCPP 2.x.
-If these Charge Points have multiple connectors per EVSE, the CPO needs to know which connector to start when receiving a [StartSession](/ocpi/06-modules/08-commands/06-object-description.md#startsession-object) for the given EVSE.
+If these Charge Points have multiple connectors per EVSE, the CPO needs to know which connector to start when receiving a
+\<\</docs/ocpi/06-modules/08-commands/06-object-description.md#startsession-object,StartSession\>for the given EVSE.
 If this is the case, the CPO should set the `START_SESSION_CONNECTOR_REQUIRED` capability on the given EVSE.

 ## ConnectorFormat *enum*